Simon the Zealot

 Introduction

-Some translations, such as the King James Version (KJV), mistakenly render Kananaios as "Canaanite," a demonym that refers to the ancient pagan nation of Canaan before the Israelite conquest of the Promised Land (Josh.
+Some translations, like the King James Version (KJV), mistakenly render Kananaios as "Canaanite," a term that originally referred to the ancient pagan nation of Canaan before the Israelite conquest (Josh.
 14:1).
-The Anglican translators of the KJV used the Vulgate, the "Common Bible" (Latin: Biblia Vulgata) single-handedly written by Jerome of Stridon (c.
+The KJV translators relied on the Latin Vulgate—the "Common Bible" (Biblia Vulgata) compiled by Jerome of Stridon (c.
 347–c.
-419), who misread Kananaios to imply someone from the Galilean village of Cana.
-The KJV scholars, in turn, mistook Jerome's error to mean "Canaanite" because they prioritized Latin manuscripts over the earlier Greek ones.
-(After the English Reformation ended in 1559, the Anglicans still sided with the Roman Catholics in their traditional rivalry with the Greek Orthodox.)
-However, the mistake was easy to make, considering how the demonym Chananaios (G5478, "Canaanite," Χαναναῖος) resembles Kananaios (Καναναῖος) in the New Testament manuscripts.
-That said, we know that Jesus chose twelve apostles to match typologically with the twelve tribes of Israel, meaning they were all Jews (Matt.
-19:28).
-Simon was undoubtedly a Jewish man and a zealously nationalistic one at that!
+419)—who misread Kananaios as someone from the Galilean village of Cana.
+The English translators then followed Jerome, interpreting it as "Canaanite" because they prioritized Latin manuscripts over earlier Greek ones.
+The error was understandable, given the similarity between the Greek words Chananaios (G5478, "Canaanite," Χαναναῖος) and Kananaios (Καναναῖος) in New Testament manuscripts.
+Nevertheless, Jesus chose twelve apostles to reflect the twelve tribes of Israel (Matt.
+19:28), so Simon was unquestionably a Jewish man—a nationalistic one at that!

 Simon: Zealous for Jesus

-Simon and Matthew of Capernaum were opposites: a Zealot who planned insurgencies against the Romans and a government contractor who collected taxes for the Romans.
-Although they were both Jewish, their political differences were far broader than those of liberals and conservatives today.
-Jesus chose Simon and Matthew as apostles to counterbalance each other and show that his teaching was apolitical.
-The Zealots were Jewish insurgents who sought to liberate Judea and Galilee from the Roman Empire.
-They were armed militia, augmented by a more radical wing called "Daggermen" (Latin: Sicarii), who assassinated their enemies in broad daylight with short daggers hidden in their clothes.
-Simon was probably not one of these terrorists, but a moderate who believed in the Zealot motto: "No king but Messiah, no tax but the temple, no friend but the Zealot."
+Simon and Matthew were opposites: Simon was a Zealot, planning uprisings against the Romans, while Matthew worked as a tax collector for the Roman government.
+Though both were Jewish, their political views were far more extreme than modern liberal versus conservative divides.
+Jesus chose them as apostles to balance each other and demonstrate that his teaching was above politics.
+The Zealots were Jewish rebels aiming to free Judea and Galilee from Roman rule, often forming armed militias.
+A more radical faction, the "Daggermen" (Latin: Sicarii), assassinated their enemies in public using concealed daggers.
+Simon likely did not belong to this violent wing; he was a moderate who followed the Zealot motto: "No king but the Messiah, no tax but the temple, no friend but the Zealot."

 A Switch in Allegiance & Zeal

-Perhaps this was why Simon first found Jesus' ministry in Galilee appealing, hoping Jesus would overthrow the Romans and reign as the Messiah.
-However, Simon stayed on even when Jesus taught lessons that contradicted Zealot ideology: "Give back to Caesar what is Caesar's and to God what is God's" (Mark 12:17)—as opposed to the Zealot ideology of "No king but Messiah, no tax but the temple."
-Simon remained with Jesus even after he warned about the temple's destruction (Matt 24:1–2; Luke 21:5–6), which happened in AD 70 when the Romans seized Jerusalem from the Zealots and routed them.
-Eusebius of Caesarea (260–340) noted that the Jewish Christians fled to Pella, a village east of the Jordan River, in AD 66 because they refused to fight in the war (Church History 3.5).
-By this time, Simon found a different cause to be zealous: the good news of Jesus.
-Instead of fuming about paying taxes to Caesar with a coin bearing his graven image, Simon realized he was made in God's image that no human authority could own.
-He accepted no king but Christ, no temple but the body, and no friend but the Christian (John 2:21; 1 Cor.
+Simon may have first been drawn to Jesus' ministry in Galilee because he hoped Jesus would overthrow the Romans and reign as the Messiah.
+Yet he stayed even when Jesus taught lessons that contradicted Zealot ideology: "Give back to Caesar what is Caesar's and to God what is God's" (Mark 12:17).
+Unlike the Zealot motto—"No king but Messiah, no tax but the temple"—Simon accepted Jesus' vision of God's kingdom.
+He remained with Jesus even after warnings of the temple's destruction (Matt 24:1–2; Luke 21:5–6), which occurred in AD 70 when the Romans captured Jerusalem and defeated the Zealots.
+Eusebius of Caesarea (AD 260–340) recorded that Jewish Christians fled to Pella east of the Jordan in AD 66 to avoid fighting in the war (Church History 3.5).
+By then, Simon had found a new cause for zeal: the good news of Jesus.
+Rather than fuming over paying taxes to Caesar, he recognized that humans bear God's image, and no earthly power could claim ownership over him.
+He now lived by a new motto: no king but Christ, no temple but the body, and no friend but the believer (John 2:21; 1 Cor.
 6:19; 2 Cor.
 6:14; Phil.
 2:9–11).

 Conclusion